What is PWHT?

 Preparation and Attachment of Thermocouple for PWHT

-- After performing visual inspection and removing surface defect and temporary tack welds (if any) an adequate number of thermocouples (based on the diameter of pipes) shall be attached to the pipe directly and equally spaced location along the periphery of the pipe joint.
-The minimum number of thermocouples attached per joint shall be 1 for up to 3″ diameter, 2 for up to 6″ diameter and 3 for up to 10″and 4 up to 12″diameter and above.
-However, the required minimum number of thermocouples to be attached can be increased if it found necessary.
+After performing visual inspection and removing surface defects and temporary tack welds (if any) an adequate number of thermocouples (based on the diameter of pipes) shall be attached to the pipe directly and equally spaced location along the periphery of the pipe joint.
+The minimum number of thermocouples attached per joint shall be 1 for up to 3″ diameter, 2 for up to 6″ diameter, and 3 for up to 10″and 4 up to 12″diameter and above.
+However, the required minimum number of thermocouples to be attached can be increased if it is found necessary.

-- In order to avoid incorrect temperature reading due to direct radiation to thermocouples, it shall be protected by ceramic fiber blanked or any other suitable insulation material.
+In order to avoid incorrect temperature readings due to direct radiation to thermocouples, it shall be protected by ceramic fiber blanked or any other suitable insulation material.

 PWHT Temperature, Time Record